Ishaan-Dev5/sanatak/pythonintro.md

 | Education             | Teaching programming due to Python's simplicity and readability              |
 | Internet of Things    | Programming hardware devices like Raspberry Pi for smart applications        |

+## Advantages of Python

+- Easy to Learn and Use
+- Open Source & Free
+- Versatile Across Domains
+- Extensive Libraries and Frameworks
+- Platform Independent

 ## Getting Started
 ### Pre-requisites
 | License Type         | Description                                         | Commercial Use | Open Source            |